sayon-islam-23/IMS/README.md

 If the requirement is greater than the amount of the current product amount, then it will return a message"out of stock", and assume that value as '0'.

+You will get autonatically flat 20% discount if you shop above 2000

+You will get autonatically flat 40% discount if you shop above 5000

 At the end it gives the total amount of the bill. with the current stock of goods available at the shop